Insight: Iran talks - across the table, a wary stalemate

 BRUSSELS/LONDON The talk can be blunt and the rhetoric can be flowery, with invocations of deity and Persian poetry.
 Sometimes, it has been suggested, there is the sense of a well-worn cast acting out a script.

-Iran's negotiations with the West on its nuclear program have developed their own rituals and etiquette bound up with the frustrations of a decade of fruitless talk.
-Sheltering from a Baghdad sandstorm or ensconcedin a drab communist-era Moscow hotel, diplomats confront the same historic suspicions.
+Iran's negotiations with the West on its nuclear programme have developed their own rituals and etiquette bound up with the frustrations of a decade of fruitless talk.
+Sheltering from a Baghdad sandstorm or esconsed in a drab communist-era Moscow hotel, diplomats confront the same historic suspicions.

 An unfortunate error.
 According to the Persian calendar, that is the anniversary of the day in 1988 when a U.S. warship shot down a civilian Iranian airliner, killing all 290 mostly Iranian passengers and crew, including dozens of children.